peterlafferty/orchestra-walkthrough/walkthrough.md

 The environment should be set to use Python 2 as Orchestra currently only supports Python 2.

+## Location
-Choose the LOCATION and the NAME for the composer environment.
+Choose the LOCATION for the composer environment.

-The location is not the same as the Compute Engine locations [choose from the available locations](https://cloud.google.com/composer/pricing#pricing_table).

 Save the location in an environment variable:
 ``` bash
  export LOCATION=your_choice
 ```
+The location is not the same as the Compute Engine locations [choose from the available locations](https://cloud.google.com/composer/pricing#pricing_table).

+# Environment Name

+Choose the NAME for the composer environment.

-The NAME must start with a lowercase letter followed by up to 63 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.
+> The NAME must start with a lowercase letter followed by up to 63 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.

 Save the name in an environment variable:
 ``` bash
  export ENVIRONMENT=your_choice
 ```

+## Create Composer Environment
 This command will set up the composer environment and use the default service account.

 ``` bash